rustviz/rustviz-tutorial/src/ownership.md

 The `String::from` function allocates a string on the heap.
 The string is initialized by providing a string literal (string literals themselves have a more primitive type, `&str`, that is not important here.)
 Ownership of this string resource is *moved* to the variable `s` (of type `String`) when `String::from` returns on Line 2.

-The `println!` macro does not cause a change in ownership (we say more about `println!` later).
+The `println!` macro does not cause a change in ownership (we say more about `println!` later, but omit it from the visualization until then).

 At the end of the `main` function, the variable `s` goes out of scope.
 It has ownership of the string resource, so Rust will *drop*, i.e. deallocate, the resource at this point.
 We do not need an explicit `free` or `delete` like we would in C or C++, nor is there any run-time garbage collection overhead.

 Hover over the lines and arrows in the visualization next to the code example above to see a description of the events that occur on each line of code.

-TODO: line numbers in examples, leave visualization on (disable toggle)
+TODO: leave visualization on (disable toggle), don't visualize println event

 ## Moves